TWiesendanger/ExtrabbitCode.AdskLicensingModifier/Readme.md

 > **Note**
 > If you want to check out the manual way by autodesk, feel free to use this link: [Autodesk Knowledge](https://knowledge.autodesk.com/search-result/caas/sfdcarticles/sfdcarticles/How-to-change-or-reset-licensing-on-your-Autodesk-software.html)

+## Version 1.2.0.0

+Features:
+- Supports Autodesk 2020 - 2026 products
+- Some performance improvements
+- Some gui improvements
+- Dotnet 9.0 and WindowsAppSDK 1.8

+Bugfixes:
+- Fixed a bug where sometimes a crash occurent while opening a folder
+- Fixed some visual bugs

 ## Predecessor of ADSKLincensingModify

 This tool is the predecessor of the powershell version found in this [repository](https://github.com/TWiesendanger/ADSKLincensingModify).